MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/02-Ex1-introduction-drive-engagement-exercise.md

+---
+lab:
+  title: 'Exercise 1: Drive engagement with a unified communication strategy using
+    Microsoft 365 Copilot'
+  description: Developing a unified communication strategy requires more than creating
+    individual messages or deliverables.
+Communications professionals must connect organizational goals, employee needs, external realities, and leadership expectations into a single, coherent narrative that remains consistent across channels and audiences.
+Microsoft 365 Copilot supports this strategic work by acting as a partner throughout the planning, validation, and refinement process—helping Communications teams move from fragmented inputs to aligned, actionable strategies.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 1: Drive engagement with a unified communication strategy using Microsoft 365 Copilot
 ---
 Developing a unified communication strategy requires more than creating individual messages or deliverables.
 Communications professionals must connect organizational goals, employee needs, external realities, and leadership expectations into a single, coherent narrative that remains consistent across channels and audiences.
 Microsoft 365 Copilot supports this strategic work by acting as a partner throughout the planning, validation, and refinement process—helping Communications teams move from fragmented inputs to aligned, actionable strategies.